-Republicans may be on verge of losing Senate majority: aides
+Republicans may be on verge of losing U.S. Senate majority: aides

 "Things are not good ... the Senate is gone," said one Republican aide who asked not to be identified in order to candidly discuss the turbulent outlook for the 2016 campaign.

-Citing polling, the aide said Republicans could lose Senate seats in six battleground states: Pennsylvania, Illinois, Wisconsin, New Hampshire, North Carolina and Missouri.
+Citing opinion polling, the aide said Republicans could lose Senate seats in six battleground states: Pennsylvania, Illinois, Wisconsin, New Hampshire, North Carolina and Missouri.

+A Reuters/Ipsos poll released on Wednesday and conducted from Oct.
+20 to Oct.
+24 found that 41 percent of Republicans now expect Clinton to win the election, versus 40 percent for Trump.

+That is a sharp decline in confidence from last month, when 58 percent of Republicans said they thought their party's nominee would win, versus 23 percent for Clinton.

 Republicans now hold 54 of the Senate's 100 seats.
-Democrats must snatch four seats to win a majority, provided their presidential candidate Hillary Clinton beats Trump.
+Democrats must snatch four seats to win a majority, provided their presidential candidate, Hillary Clinton, beats Trump.
 That would make Clinton's running mate, Tim Kaine, the tie-breaking Senate vote since the vice president votes in order to break a tie.

-On Tuesday, the non-partisan Cook Political Report predicted Democrats would gain five to seven seats.
+On Tuesday, the nonpartisan Cook Political Report predicted Democrats would gain five to seven seats.
 Such a result would leave them short of the 60 votes needed to easily get things done in the Senate, but it would provide a majority.

 A less pessimistic Senate Republican aide said Senate control still "could go either way" but sketched out problems.

 In Pennsylvania, the aide said, Senator Pat Toomey has to "fight off dead weight at the top of the ticket," referring to Trump.
-He said Missouri Democrat Jason Kander, who is trying to unseat Senator Roy Blunt, is "a great candidate."
+In Missouri, he said, Democrat Jason Kander, who is trying to unseat Senator Roy Blunt, is "a great candidate."

 Nationally, "the reason we don't hold the Senate, if we don't, is because of Donald Trump," the aide said.